madkiss/opencontrail-vsrx/doc/vsrx-service.md

 }
 ```
 ## 3.3 Launch and provisioning service
-Once the cloud is prepared, running utility `vsrx` will do the followings.
+Once the cloud is prepared, running utility `vsrx-nat` will do the followings.
 * Launch vSRX service instance based on pre-defined service template.
 * Attach the management, left and right interfaces of vSRX service instance on management, access and public virtual networks respectively.
-* Since the service instance is across tenants, service policy doesn't work here.
-Static interface route needs to be added in access virtual network to steer traffic to vSRX.
 * Enable NETCONF service on vSRX.
 * Provisioning vSRX for NAT service.
+Check default settings in vsrx-nat before running it.
 ```
-vsrx --tenant acme
+# cd /path/to/opencontrail-vsrx
+# ./vsrx-nat --management-network network=management,tenant=admin --private-network network=access,route=0.0.0.0/0 --public-network network=public,tenant=admin start
 ```
 At the end, customer will have NAT service in the cloud and be able to access internet.